-Applications of the sales comparison approach include direct market models and comparable sales algorithms (see Mass Appraisal of Real Property [Gloudemans 1999, chapters 3 and 4], Fundamentals of Mass Appraisal [Gloudemans and Almy 2011, chapters 4 and 6], and the Standard on Automated Valuation Models (AVMs) [IAAO 2018]).
+Applications of the sales comparison approach include direct market models and comparable sales algorithms refer to Mass Appraisal of Real Property (Gloudemans 1999, chapters 3 and 4), Fundamentals of Mass Appraisal (Gloudemans and Almy 2011, chapters 4 and 6), and the Standard on Automated Valuation Models (AVMs) (IAAO 2018) for additional guidance.
 Comparable sales algorithms are most akin to single-property appraisal applications of the sales comparison approach.
-They have the advantages of being familiar and easily explained and can compensate for less well-specified or calibrated models, because the models are used only to make adjustments to the selected comparables.
+They have the advantages of being familiar and easily explained and can compensate for less well-specified or calibrated models, be- cause the models are used only to make adjustments to the selected comparables.
 They can be problematic if the selected comparables are not well validated or representative of market value.
 Because they predict market value directly, direct market models depend more heavily on careful model specification and calibration.
 Their advantages include efficiency and consistency, because the same model is directly applied against all properties in the model area.